Data analysis and Geostatistics

 • spatial analysis of the data, maps, semivariograms

 You are strongly encouraged to work on the exercises and project together and are free to work on these during the labs or at any time convenient to you.
-The TA is available during lab times to discuss the exercises and to answer any questions regarding the project.
+The instructor is available during lab times to discuss the exercises and to answer any questions regarding the project.
 A final report on the data analysis project is to be handed in at the end of the course and counts 40% towards the final grade This final report should be approximately 10 pages in length, excluding tables and figures (these are recommended to be put into appendices).
-One report is to be submitted per group of 3.
-The exercises are not marked, but you are strongly recommended to check your results with the TA.
+One report is to be submitted per group of 2-3.
+The exercises are not marked.